darklang/docs/docs/contributing/ocaml-for-dark-developers.md

 ### Modules

 OCaml has a complex module system, which takes some time to grasp.
-Modules can have parameters, have inheritence, and each other these features uses a complicated, difficult to grasp syntax.
+Modules can have parameters, have inheritance, and each other these features uses a complicated, difficult to grasp syntax.

 We only barely use modules in the Dark codebase, so here's what you need to know: